 If you're planning a visit to Basking Ridge with a group, check out these properties that offer discounts when you're booking multiple rooms together.
 These include Hotel Indigo Basking Ridge, Americas Best Value Inn, Hampton Inn & Suites Bridgewater, Howard Johnson Express Inn North Plainfield, and Hyatt House Bridgewater.
 You can also score discounted rates if you're a member of AAA at nearby hotels such as Courtyard by Marriott Basking Ridge, Somerset Hills Hotel, Bernards Inn, Gatsby Hotel, Bridgewater Marriott, Americas Best Value Inn Bridgewater, and Residence Inn by Marriott Bridgewater Branchburg.

-Best Value Options in Basking Ridge, New Jersey
+What hotels in Basking Ridge, New Jersey have the best value?

 One of the best value hotel options near Basking Ridge is Hampton Inn & Suites Bridgewater, located a few miles away.
 It's also one of the newest hotel properties, boasting an indoor pool, a fitness center, and complimentary hot breakfast each morning with an oatmeal bar and fresh, hot waffles.
 If you don't have time to eat, stop by the front desk on weekdays to grab an “on the go” breakfast bag.
 Each of the guest rooms includes a 50-inch LED TV, a kitchenette with a microwave and fridge, free Wi-Fi, a coffee maker, and an efficient workspace.